duncanjoly13/encoding-compression-investigation/README.md

 # encoding-compression-investigation
-This project aims to evaluate different combinations of readily available encryption and compression algorithms in Python with respect to autonomous vehicle network transmission
+This project evaluates the effects of different combinations of readily available encryption and compression algorithms in Python on instantaneous network transmission under the 5G teleoperations umbrella.

 Dependencies:
 * fernet